kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 2. OS page (usually 4KB)
 3. Database page (512B-16KB)

-The storage device guarantees an atomic write of the size of the hardware page.
-If the hardware page's size is 4KB and the system tries to write 4KB to the disk, either it writes all 4KB or none of it will, meaning that a hardware page is the largest block of data that the storage device can guarantee failsafe writes.
-In other words, if our database page is bigger than our hardware page, the DBMS will have to take extra measures to ensure that the data gets written out safely since the program can get part way through writing a database page to disk when the system crashes.
+The hardware page is the largest block of data that the storage device can guarantee to write atomically.
+For example, if the hardware page's size is 4KB and the system tries to write 4KB to the disk, either it writes all 4KB or none of it will.
+In other words, if the database page is larger than the hardware page, the DBMS must take extra measures to ensure that the data is written safely since the program can get part way through writing a database page to disk when the system crashes.

 ### Database Heap

 There are a couple of ways to find the location of the page a DBMS wants on the disk (e.g., heap file organization, tree file organization, sequential/sorted file organization, and hashing file organization).
 We will only cover heap file organization.

-A **heap file** is an unordered collection of pages with tuples stored in random order.
-It supports iterating over all pages as well as creating/getting/writing/deleting pages.
+A **heap file** is a type of file organization used by a DBMS where the pages are stored in an unordered collection It supports iterating over all pages as well as creating/getting/writing/deleting pages.

 ![heap_file](https://user-images.githubusercontent.com/73024925/210481111-c1da0911-d780-4514-a8c9-ba6b51876f6a.png)